MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/arc-enabled-kubernetes/governance-disciplines.md

 ### Microservices observability and security

-The implementation of a service mesh provides the ability to introduce authentication and authorization on your services connections, this creates a more secure environment by enforcing the least privilege principle.
-By default, pods sit on a flat trusted network, whereas on a service mesh implementation a set of sidecars that act as network proxies are deployed, these sidecars manage east-west communication, encrypt traffic and improve traffic observability overall.
+The implementation of a service mesh provides the ability to introduce authentication and authorization on your services connections, which creates a more secured environment by enforcing the least privilege principle.
+By default, pods sit on a flat trusted network, whereas on a service mesh implementation, a set of sidecars that act as network proxies are deployed.
+These sidecars manage east-west communication, encrypt traffic, and improve traffic observability overall.

 A Service Mesh implementation can protect against: